pereruannabaala/Akan/README.md

 cd Akan
 ```

-3. Open index.html in your web browser to run the application.
+3. Open "index.html" in your web browser to run the application.

+## Usage

+1. Open index.html in a web browser.
+2. Enter your date of birth in the provided input field.
+3. Select your gender (male or female).
+4. Click the "Generate Akan Name" button.
+5. Your Akan name will be displayed based on the day of the week you were born.